 They can be sweet or savory; made with fruits, herbs, cheese, and/or meat.
-The combination that made me finally decide to give scones a try was ham, cheese, and chives but you can customize this recipe with any flavors you like.
+The combination that made me finally decide to give them a try was ham, cheddar, & chive scones, but you can customize this recipe with any flavors you like.

 Here’s what you’ll need:

 - 2 c. all-purpose flour

 - 1/2 t. garlic powder